-The heat transfer from the cell surface directly into the coolant medium is a significant advantage, the dielectric fluids tend to have a lower heat capacity and conductivity than water-glycol.
+The heat transfer from the cell surface directly into the coolant medium is a significant advantage based on the area.
+However, the dielectric fluids have a lower heat capacity and conductivity than water-glycol.
 This means that the fluid flow path and rate are important design parameters to avoid local static boundary conditions on the surface of the cell.

 Single and Two-Phase Dielectric Fluids: two-phase fluids increase the heat transfer by using latent heat of evaporation of the liquid-to-gas phase transition, this does increase the complexity of the design.

 The selection of a dielectric fluid is complex and you will need to consider a number of factors for your application.
 AVL did the high level comparison in a 2020 presentation looking at the realities of dielectric cooling in a series production battery pack :